 Call your doctor if your symptoms worsen or if you feel that ipratropium inhalation no longer controls your symptoms.
 Also call your doctor if you were told to use extra doses of ipratropium and you find that you need to use more doses than usual.

 If you are using the inhaler, your medication will come in canisters.
 Each canister of ipratropium aerosol is designed to provide 200 inhalations.
 After the labeled number of inhalations has been used, later inhalations may not contain the correct amount of medication.
 You should keep track of the number of inhalations you have used.
 You can divide the number of inhalations in your inhaler by the number of inhalations you use each day to find out how many days your inhaler will last.
-Throw away the canister after you have used the labeled number of inhalations even if it still contains some liquid and continues to release a spray when it is pressed.
+Dispose of the canister after you have used the labeled number of inhalations even if it still contains some liquid and continues to release a spray when it is pressed.
 Do not float the canister in water to see if it still contains medication.